SarthakVerma26/L-AND-T_mini-project/1_Requirements/README.md

 # Requirements
 ## Introduction
- *
+ * TypingGame, as its name reveals, is a game designed to improve one's typing skills, with randomly-generated words to be exactly typed.
+When playing, one will accompanied by the melody from Croatian Rhapsody.
+As a project assigned in the C Language for StepIn Program, it is an individual project for non-comercial purposes.
+This system allows you to enjoy the funny typing game, as well as to improve your typing speed and correct ratio.
- * This topic was chosen because it gives me an opportunity to implement efficient data structures and provides me flexibilty to understand multiple C programming concepts.
+ * This topic was chosen because it gives me an opportunity to implement and understand multiple C programming concepts.

 ## SWOT ANALYSIS
 ![SWOT Analysis](https://github.com/SarthakVerma26/L-AND-T_mini-project/blob/main/1_Requirements/SWOT.png)